 - The weekly rates will be the same as under the current Wage Subsidy ($585.80/week for employees working 20 or more hours).
 It will be paid to the employer as a lump sum ($4686.40 for employees working 20 or more hours).

-- To be eligible the employer must have experienced a revenue loss of at least 50% for the 30 days before the employer applies for the extension, compared to the closest period last year.
+- To be eligible the employer must have experienced a revenue loss of at least 40% for a 30 day period (and consecutive 30 days between 10 May and the date of application), compared to the same period last year.
 There are different calculations for organisations where this is not possible, such as new businesses or pre-revenue firms

 - Applications open 10 June